This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The Library of Congress was founded in 1800 and is the oldest Federal cultural institution.
 It is also the largest library in the world, holding millions of books, films, newspapers, audio recordings, and more that can be accessed for free on the premises and online.

 Time Estimate: 1 to 1.5 hours to walk through the halls and view the displays.
-Hours as of 2023 are 10 a.m. to 5 p.m. and closed on select days.
+Hours as of 2026 are 10 a.m. to 5 p.m.
+Tuesday, Wednesday, and Friday, 10 a.m. to 8 p.m.
+Thursdays, and closed on Sundays and Mondays.

 Capitol Hill